phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ![LCD Clear Block](/images/arduino-block/lesson-7/lcd-clear-block.png)

-The lcd clear block is used to clear the screen completely.
+The  "clear" block is used to clear the screen.

 ### Set Cursor (Where to print start printing) Block